 New Zealand’s education system has three levels – early childhood, school and university.
 Students can progress through a variety of flexible pathways in the system, supported by a range of institutions that offer a variety of courses and programs.
 University is the highest level of education and qualifications at all levels are governed to ensure students gain a relevant and meaningful qualification.

 Students attend university to undertake bachelor degrees or postgraduate courses (including certificate, postgraduate diploma, master and doctoral programs).
 Vocational courses focus on practical skills and industry training.
-Vocational training courses are offered in government-funded institutions, or other private institutions.
+Vocational training courses are offered in government-funded institutions, including TAFE (Technical and Further Education), or other private institutions.
 Many colleges offer students credit towards university courses.

 The New Zealand Qualifications Framework (NZQF) is the core of the education system.
 All qualifications are listed on this framework, assuring quality that is recognised and trusted worldwide.